-60 Belgium, Denmark, Estonia, Germany.
+62 Belgium, Denmark, Estonia, Germany.

-61 With regard as to who elaborates these lists, we may find different approaches within the 22 countries surveyed.
+63 With regard as to who elaborates these lists, we may find different approaches within the 22 countries surveyed.
 For example, in Denmark, each bankruptcy court in the major cities has made a list of the attorneys who are specialized in restructuring and insolvency and who are appointed as IOH's if no creditors nominate another attorney as IOH.
 There is no statutory framework for the creation of these lists and therefore this is a matter solely subject to the discretion of each Bankruptcy Court.
-In France, once the qualification and training is complete, the IOHs (depending on the type) are included on lists prepared by institutional national commissions.
+In France, once the qualification and training is complete, the IOHs (depending on the type) are included on lists prepared by institutional national commissions, which are then divided into sections that correspond to the geographical jurisdiction of France.
 In Germany, candidates have to apply to the insolvency courts to get listed.
 Some courts have a formal proceeding for this, others do not.
-In Greece, the bars at the district of each court around the country prepare a list for each calendar year with the attorneys wishing to act like
+In Greece, the bars at the district of each court around the country prepare a list for each calendar year with the attorneys wishing to act like IOHs.
+In the Netherlands, each individual district court has drawn up a list of persons who are eligible for appointment.